 All children are given the opportunity to develop their competitive instinct through fixtures against other schools, plus Midlands and National level tournaments for selected individuals.
 Competition is encouraged at all levels, with a clear focus on fair play, team work and leadership development.

-Swimming is taught at Abbey Fields for Junior 3 and Junior 4.
+Swimming is taught in Junior 3 and Junior 4.
 Pupils are taught to improve their strokes, stamina and water skills and work towards swimming awards.

 Co-curricular Activities